dieterdreist/OpenGeographyRegions/README.md

 A project to create a free, global, crowdsourced, multilingual dataset of geographic regions.
 This is work in progress, pull requests and other input are welcome.

 ## Simple polygons, appropriate for different scales.
 Starting with [natural earths](https://www.naturalearthdata.com/) 10m geography dataset.
+There are currently 1052 features.

 ## Linked Data (permits internationalization and semantics through integration with other datasets)
 Add a property "wikidata" with value "Q23" to reference a wikidata object.